mcode/mcode-extraction-ui/README.md

-# electron-cra-template
+# mcode-extraction-ui

-A GitHub template for using [Electron](https://www.electronjs.org/) with [Create React App](https://create-react-app.dev/) (CRA).
+An Electron app for configuring and running the various mCODE Extraction Clients.
+This project is based on [this GitHub template](https://github.com/mgramigna/electron-cra-template) for using [Electron](https://www.electronjs.org/) with [Create React App](https://create-react-app.dev/) (CRA).
 This template uses a monorepo-esque approach, with one `package.json` for the electron app at the root, and another for the CRA code in the `react-app` directory.

 ## Getting Started